JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Conventions

-I will be using _my-_ to prefix names and values that you should substitute with appropriate values - these will be given from the context of the step in which they are found.
+I will be using _my-_ to prefix names and values that you should substitute with appropriate values - these will be enclosed by angle brackets (e.g. `<my-app>`), and will be given from the context of the step in which they are found.
 So, please do not blindly apply these in other contexts without thinking.
 E.g. `my-path` in one context may be the same as `my-controller` in another.

 ### Step #1